Verifying a webhook

-To allow MATTR VII users to validate the integrity and authorship of webhooks generated by the MATTR VII platform, all webhook events are signed using HTTP Message Signatures (an IETF draft standard).
+To validate the integrity and authorship of Webhooks generated by the MATTR VII platform, all Webhook events are signed using HTTP Message Signatures (an IETF draft standard).

-MATTR strongly encourages MATTR VII users to verify each webhook event to provide a suitable level of protection to integrations consuming the event information.
+MATTR strongly encourages verifying each Webhook event to provide a suitable level of protection to integrations consuming the event information.
 One way of doing this is to verify the HTTP signatures.

 Request